karens/import_drupal/README.md

 ## Prepare the Source Site
 There is not much preparation needed.
 It should be a Drupal 8 site with an 'article' content type that has a body and 'field_image' image field.

 Download and install the [JSON API](https://www.drupal.org/project/jsonapi) module.
-Navigate to a url like http://remotesite.com/api/node/article?_format=api_json and confirm that JSON is being output at that url.
+Navigate to a url like http://source-site.com/api/node/article?_format=api_json and confirm that JSON is being output at that url.

-That's if for the source.
+That's it for the source.

 ## Prepare the Target Site